Asabeneh/30-Days-Of-JavaScript/readMe.md

    let firstName = 'Asabeneh'
    console.log(firstName.length) // 8
    ```
-2. *Accessing characters in a string*: We can access each characters in a string using its index.
-In programming counting starts from 0.
-The first index of the string is zero and the last index is one minus the length of the string
+2. *Accessing characters in a string*: We can access each character in a string using its index.
+In programming, counting starts from 0.
+The first index of the string is zero, and the last index is one minus the length of the string.

   ![Accessing sting by index](./images/string_indexes.png)
 Let us access the first character in 'JavaScript' string.